1960 to 1970: Growth Continues

 In the 1960's the Foreign Language in Elementary Schools (FLES) programs were very popular and enjoyed public and government support.
 Some classes were taught by foreign language teachers on television with the classroom teacher following up with extra activities and reinforcement.

 School Mathematics Study Group (SMSG) was an effort in the 60's to usher in a new and improved math curriculum.
-This came from funds allocated by Congress for science and math education following the successful 1957 launch of the Soviet "Sputnik".
+This came from funds allocated by Congress for science and math education following the successful 1957 launch of the Soviet satellite "Sputnik".
 After the school system sent elementary teachers to seminars at the University of Maryland, much of the FCPS curriculum was updated to include new material provided by SMSG.

-Improvements in the Secondary Schools
+Improvements in Secondary Schools

 Instructional Improvement into the 1970's

-• cooperative teaching to accommodate student interests
+- cooperative teaching to accommodate student interests

-• addressing varying skill levels in basic instruction
+- addressing varying skill levels in basic instruction

-• inter-grouping students for different activities
+- inter-grouping students for different activities

-FCPS continued to offer a mix of the traditional and progressive approaches, and parents were forthcoming in helping the school develop a community of learners.
+FCPS continued to offer a mix of traditional and progressive approaches, and parents were forthcoming in helping the school develop a community of learners.